vedala/kalyanv_blog/_drafts/2021-02-05-deploy-application-to-aws-using-aws-cli-part-3-level-1.md

 title: Deploying an application to AWS using AWS CLI, Part 3 - Level-1 Architecture
 ---

+## Level-1 Architecture

+As I mentioned in [Part 1 - Introduction](), this blog series develops a series of deployment architectures to mirror the recommendations made in the Re:invent video. **improve text, add link**

+The original video just describes a series a recommendations; I demarcated the recommendations into a few "levels".
+"Level" is the word that I am using for the purpose of this blog series.

 ## Create Security Group and Allow Incoming Traffic

 Create security group: